Project-MONAI/MONAI/docs/source/highlights.md

 We continue to integrate more options.

 ## Visualization
 Beyond the simple point and curve plotting, MONAI provides intuitive interfaces to visualize multidimensional data as GIF animations in TensorBoard.
 This could provide a quick qualitative assessment of the model by visualizing, for example, the volumetric inputs, segmentation maps, and intermediate feature maps.

 ## Result writing
-Currently MONAI supports writing the model outputs as NIfTI files for segmentation tasks, and as CSV files for classification tasks.
-A rich set of formats will be supported, along with relevant statistics and evaluation metrics automatically computed from the outputs.
+Currently MONAI supports writing the model outputs as NIfTI files or PNG files for segmentation tasks, and as CSV files for classification tasks.
+And the writers can restore the data spacing, orientation or shape according to the `original_shape` or `original_affine` information from the input image.
+A rich set of formats will be supported soon, along with relevant statistics and evaluation metrics automatically computed from the outputs.

 ## Workflows
 (placeholder)